cac3r/htb_machines/README.md

 How much outside help each box took:

 - **Solo** — start to finish with my own methodology and research (no walkthrough/video.
-Web Browsing applies)
+Web Browsing applies.
+OSCP like)
 - **Hint** — got unstuck with writeup/video at a single point, just a hint for direction/debugging
 - **Referenced** — followed a writeup/video at some point